MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/02-model-catalog-evaluation.md

 ---
 lab:
     title: 'Explore and compare models'
-    description: 'Explore the model catalog to find and compare models.'
+    description: 'Explore the model catalog to find and compare models, and evaluate model performance.'
     level: 300
-    duration: 30
+    duration: 45
 ---

 # Explore and compare models

 The Microsoft Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.
-In this exercise, you'll explore the model catalog, compare models using benchmarks, test models in the model playground.
+In this exercise, you'll explore the model catalog, compare models using benchmarks, test models in the model playground, and run an evaluation using a synthetic dataset.

-This exercise will take approximately **30** minutes.
+This exercise will take approximately **45** minutes.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.